LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/published.md

 ## honeycomb

-**honeycomb** is the main crate provided to user and serve as the entrypoint for combinatorial map usage.
+**honeycomb** is the main crate provided to users and serve as the entrypoint for combinatorial map usage.
 It is exclusively made up of re-exports from the core, kernels and render crate to provide a clean, all-in-one dependency.

 ### Usage